GCSE Maths

 Grading

 Pupils can achieve a grade 1 – 5 (Strong pass C/B) on the foundation tier paper and a grade 4 – 9 on the higher tier paper.
-Students should only consider entering the higher tier paper if they are confident they will achieve a grade 6 or above.
+Pupils should only consider entering the higher tier paper if they are confident they will achieve a grade 6 or above.

 Who do I need to see to find out more?